“Safety Policy, Leadership, And Culture” are the core elements of every occupational health and safety system.

 SAFETY POLICY AND LEADERSHIP

-What an organisation does is driven by the leadership of the organisation.
-Leaders establish the safety policies and are able to support the creation of mindfulness.
-They develop and implement Policies and enforce accountability.
+What an organization does is driven by the leadership of the organization.
+Leaders establish safety policies and can support the creation of mindfulness.
+They develop and implement policies and enforce accountability.
 They can be the initiators and supporters of a culture of blame or of a no-blame approach.

-As a designer leaders can directly influence safety.
+As designers leaders can directly influence safety.
 Safety leaders must take account of the General Principles of Prevention when designing safety policy.
-The Principles of Prevention are a hierarchy or risk elimination and reduction.
+The Principles of Prevention are a hierarchy of risk elimination and reduction.

 Leadership is infinitely more important than policy, for leaders, through their actions and decisions, send clear messages throughout the organization as to which policies are important and which are not.
 Organizations sometimes state via policy that health and safety are key values, and then construct measures and reward structures that promote the safety culture.